oscardelgado02/AI-NPC-in-VR-Prototype/README.md

 VR prototype developed in Unity where the user can talk to an AI-driven NPC (ChatGPT API).

 ### Enable your credentials
 To make work the NPC, you need your OpenAI credentials.
+The original plugin I used to make OpenAI API work is from https://github.com/srcnalt/OpenAI-Unity

 Follow these steps: